Science Spotlight

 Insights

-Mutations in the GRN gene are among the most common known genetic causes of FTD.
-Blood tests and genetic screening can help detect low progranulin levels.
-Researchers are also developing biomarkers that may help identify the disease earlier and more accurately.
+Variants in the GRN gene are one of the more common known genetic causes of FTD.
+Genetic testing can confirm if there is a change in the GRN gene.
+Researchers are also working on new blood tests, called biomarkers, that may help detect FTD earlier and more accurately.

 Therapeutic Approaches